ashawkey/torch-ngp/readme.md

 A pytorch implementation of the HashGrid Encoder from [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).

 **Note**: This repo only tries to implement the hash grid encoder for now, and is far from instant (especially for NeRF experiments).
+The major time bottleneck now is the MLP implementation.

 SDF | NeRF
 :---: | :---: